DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   ibadcrc, ibadlen, imcasts, fdirmatch, fdirmiss, tx_pause_xon, rx_pause_xon, tx_pause_xoff, rx_pause_xoff

-* ABI changes are planned for struct rte_eth_fdir_filter and rte_eth_fdir_masks in order to support new flow director modes, MAC VLAN and Cloud, on x550.
-The MAC VLAN mode means the MAC and VLAN are monitored.
-The Cloud mode is for VxLAN and NVGRE, and the tunnel type, TNI/VNI, inner MAC and inner VLAN are monitored.
-  The release 2.2 will contain these changes without backwards compatibility.

-* ABI changes are planned for struct virtio_net in order to support vhost-user multiple queues feature.
-  It should be integrated in release 2.2 without backward compatibility.

 * The scheduler hierarchy structure (rte_sched_port_hierarchy) will change to allow for a larger number of subport entries.
   The number of available traffic_classes and queues may also change.